Desperate uranium miners switch to survival mode despite nuclear rebound

 Five years later, only three of Japan's 42 reactors are back in operation but new reactors brought online in China and other countries have partly made up for the Japanese closures.

-In the next few years, eight Westinghouse (6502.T) reactors are expected to open in the United States and China, four Areva (AREVA.PA) reactors in Finland, France and China, and four Kepco-built (015760.KS) reactors in United Arab Emirates.
+In the next few years, eight Westinghouse reactors are expected to open in the United States and China, four Areva reactors in Finland, France and China, and four Kepco-built reactors in United Arab Emirates.

 The World Nuclear Association (WNA) says it is feasible that global nuclear electricity production, at around 2,441 terawatt hours (TWh) in 2015, may return to 2011 levels this year and to pre-Fukushima levels in two-three years.
 In 2010, the last full year before Fukushima, nuclear generation came to 2,630 TWh.